 2012: Sam Kringlen, son of Janice Binder and Jim Kringlen is scheduled to participate in Friday Night Services at Temple Judah as his Bar Mitzvah weekend begins.

-2012: Hamas freed a Salafi leader of an al-Qaeda affiliated terror group, it was reported today.
+2012: Hamas freed a Salafi leader of an al-Qaeda affiliated terror group; it was reported today.
 His group is believed to have close ties with terror cells currently operating in the Sinai.

 2012: A bipartisan group of six Congress members is sponsoring a bill that would ensure recognition of the plight of 850,000 Jewish refugees displaced from Arab countries since Israel's War of Independence in 1948.
 Their bill in the US House of Representatives also would recognize other displaced populations, including Christians from countries in the Middle East, North Africa and the Persian Gulf.

 2013: “Lies in the Closet” is among the films scheduled to be shown this evening at the San Francisco Jewish Film Festival.